-I also consult to the hospitality industry and help with ranging proposals, writing beer, wine and spirit menus and negotiate deals to make sure the venue has the best range for their clientele.
+I also consult to the hospitality industry and help with ranging proposals, writing beer, wine and spirit menus and negotiating deals to make sure the venue has the best range for their clientele.

-Because of this I have to be fairly unbiased about both what I teach about and what brands will best represent the bars and pubs I work with, rather than focussing on my personal preference.
+Because of this, I have to be fairly unbiased about both what I teach about and what brands will best represent the bars and pubs I work with, rather than focusing on my personal preference.

 So maybe I did have what they were looking for after all.

 Upon arrival in Bilbao, I won't bore you with the details of the flight or the other travel arrangements but safe to say we were very well looked after at every stage, we were presented with a gift basket showcasing some of the beers produced by San Miguel.